rradczewski/ymmv/_drafts/ftct-no-photos-bitte.md

 **or, in case at least one hand didn't go up:**

-> "Okay, so our common language is English, so please stick to that in every conversation.
+> "Okay, so our common language in the room is English, so please stick to that in every conversation.
 If you want to have a private conversation, please retreat so it's obvious to everyone that you're having a private conversation that is no one else's business."

 and respectively

 > "People would like to not have their photos taken, so we enforce a strict no-photo-policy.
 Presenters are free to ask for their photos being taken beforehand, but under no circumstances are you allowed to take any photo of anyone except those who gave you explicit permission.
 Not in the background, not with their back turned to you."

+Using this approach we gathered the necessary information to make the call on either common language or photo-policy, we did our best to make sure that we're not exposing those deviating from the default – no matter the reason, and we can now move on to the introduction of our Code of Conduct, the format we'll be doing and how the rest of the day will go down.